StarlinaXP/TapStars/README.md

 On Windows 10, you can follow this video tutorial for detailed instructions: https://youtu.be/vqTsavQc3lQ

 (Windows and MacOS)
-Sign In with Your Apple ID
-Log in with your Apple ID within Sideloadly to sign the TapStars app.
+Log in with your Apple ID in Sideloadly to sign the TapStars app.
 (Your credentials are only used to create a signing certificate and are safe.)

 Enable Developer Mode